 On March 3, 2014, Intelsat Corp, Intelsat Global Service LLC, Intelsat General, Intelsat USA License LLC and Intelsat USA Sales LLC were notified by the District of Columbia Office of the Tax Revenue of its intent to initiate an audit for the tax years ending 2010 and 2011.
-At this point in time, it is too early to assess the probability of any adjustments resulting from these audits.
+In June 2017, this audit was closed without any adjustments that were material to our results of operations, financial position or cash flows.